microbus-io/fabric/docs/general/mission-statement.md

 * Time budget instead of point-to-point timeouts
 * Error capture and surfacing
 * Centralized configuration
-* Distributed cache that is isolated to each microservice, not a centralized global cache
+* Distributed cache siloed to each microservice, not globally centralized

 ### Elevated Engineering Experience